rhboot/shim-review/README.md

 An authorized reviewer will initiate contact verification by sending each security contact a PGP-encrypted email containing random words.
 You will be asked to post the contents of these mails in your `shim-review` issue to prove ownership of the email addresses and PGP keys.
-Please upload the PGP keys to a well-known keyserver like keyserver.ubuntu.com and/or include them in the review as an .asc file.
+Please upload the PGP keys to a well-known keyserver like keyserver.ubuntu.com and/or include them in the review as an .asc file, and point to them here.

 *******************************************************************************
 - Name:
 - Position:
 - Email address:
 - PGP key fingerprint:
+- File/keyserver location:

 *******************************************************************************
 ### Who is the secondary contact for security updates, etc.?